MiladBidi/projects/voting-app-gitops/README.md

 * ArgoCD can point directly to k8s-specifications/dev or k8s-specifications/prod.
 * ArgoCD will run Kustomize automatically, apply the Helm charts with your values, and sync the resources.

-### GitOps
-  * ArgoCD does not perform Build task.
-  * ArgoCD also does not perform the Tagging task.
-  * ArgoCD just looks at what version is written in Git and deploys that.
-  * CI should update `tag` value in these files: `values-vote.yaml` or `values-result.yaml`
-  * Why do we change these, and not that `helm/charts/vote/values.yaml`?
-  * Because ArgoCD is already looking at the path `k8s-specifications/dev/` (according to ApplicationSet).
-  * If we change this → ArgoCD syncs → deployment is updated.
-  * Image Updater do these changes

-### Pipeline description

-workflow rules:\
-We specified when the pipeline will be executed in general:

-* ❌ If you are on the feature branch and have not given a Merge Request (MR) → nothing will be done.
-* ✅ If you have a MR to development branch → the pipeline will be executed.
-* ✅ If you have a MR to main branch → the pipeline will be executed.
-* Otherwise → nothing will be executed.

-That is, CI will be activated only when you have MR to `dev` or `main`.

-### Build Stage

-Example: build_vote

-A Docker image is built for the vote service

-It is only executed when the files in vote/**/* have changed and MR is `dev` or `main` → .

-The same logic applies to result and worker.
-👉 This means that only the service that has changed is built, not all services.

 ### Helm charts

 Let’s take a step-by-step look at exactly what this Helm template does when executed and what each line means. \